Strategic Credit Fund

 How often do you re-value the investment?
 What is that process?

 The Fund’s Valuation Committee may engage one or more third parties to provide valuation determinations.
-Such valuation determinations may employ appraisals or other methods to value of the Fund’s investments.
+Such valuation determinations may employ appraisals or other methods to value the Fund’s investments.
 With respect to certain direct real estate investments, including direct lending and preferred equity, fair value is determined by proprietary models and other methods developed by the Origin Parties.

 Tax Considerations